-- 'Practice Watch Fees, Disbursements and Interest' Benchers' Bulletin (2012) - Practice Resource: Solicitors' Liens and Charging Orders Your Fees and Your Clients (July 2013) - Professionalism: Practice Management (September 2016) - Code of Professional Conduct for British Columbia [Chapter 3.6: Fees and Disbursements; Chapter 6.1: Supervision; Chapter 6.2: Students] - Law Society Rules 2015 [Part 2 Division 1: Practice of Law (Supervision of Limited Number of Paralegals); Part 3 - Division 7: Trust Accounts and Other Client Property; Part 8: Lawyers' Fees]
+- 'Practice Watch Fees, Disbursements and Interest' Benchers' Bulletin (2012) - Practice Resource: Solicitors' Liens and Charging Orders Your Fees and Your Clients (July 2013) - Professionalism: Practice Management (September 2016) - E-Billing, E-Signatures and Paperless Offices (Summer 2012 Benchers' Bulletin) - Code of Professional Conduct for British Columbia [Chapter 3.6: Fees and Disbursements; Chapter 6.1: Supervision; Chapter 6.2: Students] - Law Society Rules 2015 [Part 2 Division 1: Practice of Law (Supervision of Limited Number of Paralegals); Part 3 - Division 7: Trust Accounts and Other Client Property; Part 8: Lawyers' Fees]

-INDICATOR 2: Do retainer agreements contain sufficient information about fees and billing?
+Indicator 2: Do retainer agreements contain sufficient information about fees and billing?

-- ☐ With respect to billing and fees, all retainers specify: - o the billing process, cycle and timing of accounts - o the timing on payment of accounts, the interest to be paid on unpaid bills and the consequences of non-payment - o who will work on the file and at what rate - o the amount of the retainer and how it will be replenished - o limitations on the scope of service - o the right to have the account reviewed by a taxing authority - o the possibility of a solicitor's lien on the file - ☐ If a retainer is being funded by a third party, the retainer specifies the nature of the third parties relationship to the firm/lawyer
+- ☐ With respect to billing and fees, all retainers specify: - o the billing process, cycle and timing of accounts - the timing on payment of accounts, the interest to be paid on unpaid bills and the consequences of non-payment - who will work on the file and at what rate - o the amount of the retainer and how it will be replenished - o limitations on the scope of service - the right to have the account reviewed by a taxing authority - o the possibility of a solicitor's lien on the file - ☐ If a retainer is being funded by a third party, the retainer specifies the nature of the third parties relationship to you

-- Practice Resource: Retainer Agreement (Updated December 2016) - Practice Resource: Joint Retainer (November 2013) - Professionalism: Practice Management (September 2016) - Code of Professional Conduct for British Columbia [Chapter 3.2: Quality of Service; Chapter 3.6: Fees and Disbursements; Chapter 3.7: Withdrawal from Representation] - Law Society Rules 2015 [Part 3 Division 7: Trust Accounts and Other Client Property; Part 8: Lawyers' Fees]
+- Practice Resource: Retainer Agreement (Updated December 2016) - Practice Resource: Joint Retainer (November 2013) - Professionalism: Practice Management (September 2016) - E-Billing, E-Signatures and Paperless Offices (Summer 2012 Benchers' Bulletin) - Code of Professional Conduct for British Columbia [Chapter 3.2: Quality of Service; Chapter 3.6: Fees and Disbursements; Chapter 3.7: Withdrawal from Representation] - Law Society Rules 2015 [Part 3 Division 7: Trust Accounts and Other Client Property; Part 8: Lawyers' Fees]

-INDICATOR 3: Are fees fair and reasonable?
+Indicator 3: Are fees fair and reasonable?

-Processes are in place to ensure the billing practices are clearly explained to clients at the beginning of the retainer All billing arrangements are confirmed in writing and any further substantive discussions with clients about fees are also documented in writing Where practicable, an estimate of anticipated fees and disbursements is provided to clients Processes are in place that ensure clients are regularly updated and provided appropriate notice of any change in fee or disbursement charges as the matter progresses Disbursements and other charges are regularly posted to client files Processes are in place to encourage the review of bills to ensure they reflect fees that are commensurate with the value of work provided Processes are in place to ensure clients are billed on a timely basis Where practicable, firm managers periodically conduct random audits of bills Processes are in place to address client's non-payment of fees and client complaints in relation to fees
+Processes are in place to ensure the billing practices are clearly explained to clients at the beginning of the retainer All billing arrangements are confirmed in writing and any further substantive discussions with clients about fees are also documented in writing

+Where practicable, an estimate of anticipated fees and disbursements is provided to clients Processes are in place that ensure clients are regularly updated and provided appropriate notice of any change in fee or disbursement charges as the matter progresses Disbursements and other charges are regularly posted to client files Processes are in place to encourage the review of bills to ensure they reflect fees that are commensurate with the value of work provided Processes are in place to ensure clients are billed on a timely basis Processes are in place to address client's non-payment of fees and client complaints in relation to fees

-- Disputes involving fees and the Law Society Fee Mediation Program - Professionalism: Practice Management (September 2016) - Code of Professional Conduct for British Columbia [Chapter 3.2: Quality of Service; Chapter 3.6: Fees and Disbursements] - Law Society Rules 2015 [Part 3 Division 7: Trust Accounts and Other Client Property; Part 8: Lawyers' Fees]
+- Disputes involving fees and the Law Society Fee Mediation Program - Professionalism: Practice Management (September 2016) - E-Billing, E-Signatures and Paperless Offices (Summer 2012 Benchers' Bulletin) - Code of Professional Conduct for British Columbia [Chapter 3.2: Quality of Service; Chapter 3.6: Fees and Disbursements] - Law Society Rules 2015 [Part 3 Division 7: Trust Accounts and Other Client Property; Part 8: Lawyers' Fees]